godotengine/godot-docs/community/contributing/documentation_guidelines.rst

 Adding new pages
 ----------------

-To add a new page, create a .rst file with a meaningful name in the section you want to add a file to, e.g. \ ``tutorials/3d/light_baking.rst``.
-Write its content like you would do for any other file, and make sure to define a reference name for Sphinx at the beginning of the file (check other files for the syntax), based on the file name with a “doc\_” prefix (e.g. ``..
+To add a new page, create a ``.rst`` file with a meaningful name in the section you want to add a file to, e.g. ``tutorials/3d/light_baking.rst``.
+Write its content like you would do for any other file, and make sure to define a reference name for Sphinx at the beginning of the file (check other files for the syntax), based on the file name with a "doc\_" prefix (e.g. ``..
 _doc_light_baking:``).

-You should then add your page to the relevant “toctree” (table of contents, e.g. \ ``tutorials/3d/index.rst``).
+You should then add your page to the relevant "toctree" (table of contents, e.g. ``tutorials/3d/index.rst``).
 By convention, the files used to define the various levels of toctree are prefixed with an underscore, so in the above example the file should be referenced in ``tutorials/3d/_3d_graphics.rst``.
 Add your new filename to the list on a new line, using a relative path and no